tytydraco/yessleep/out/She_called_him_a_sweet_boy_but_what_she_meant_might_have_been_literal.md

 “Hey!
 Stop hurting your dog!”
 I said.

 The lady chewed and swallowed while staring at me.
-I angrily tried choking up words but I was getting nervous.“
+I angrily tried choking up words but I was getting nervous.

-Lady if you don’t stop now I’m calling the police!”
+"Lady if you don’t stop now I’m calling the police!"

 I stepped backwards as she spoke.